net-lisias-ksp/KAX/README.md

 KAX is licensed under the following terms:

-* KAX models, textures, and sounds are created by Keptin, who retains all copyrights.
+* Some KAX models, textures, and sounds were created by Keptin, who retains all copyrights.
 See [here](./LICENSE.KAX).
 	+ You may:
 		- Modify KAX in anyway for your personal use
 		- Use KAX models, textures, and assets to create derivative works